table of contents

 Weight gain and difficulty losing weight is a common side effect for several types of medications, like corticosteroids, antipsychotics, and antidepressants, among others (Turer, 2015).
-If you suspect that any of these drugs are slowing your rate of weight loss, consult with your medical provider regarding your options.
+If you suspect that any of these drugs are slowing your weight loss, talk to your medical provider about your options.

 What happens if you lose weight too fast?

-As mentioned earlier, most experts recommend losing no more than 1–2 pounds per week, and there’s a good reason for this.
-If you lose weight too fast, you run the risk of developing both bothersome symptoms and serious medical problems, such as (Joshi, 2018):
+Experts recommend losing no more than 1–2 pounds per week, and for good reason.
+If you lose weight too fast, you run the risk of developing undesirable symptoms and serious medical problems, such as (Joshi, 2018):

 - Menstrual changes